-Tangible capital assets, comprised of capital assets and capital work-in-progress, are recorded at an and are classified according to their functional use.
-Amortization is recorded on a straight line basi over the estimated useful life of the asset commencing the year the asset is put in to service. n the year of acquisition, amortization is claimed at half the normal rate.
-Work in progress is not anothized.
+Tangible capital assets, comprised of capital assets and capital work-in-progress, are recorded at cost and are classified according to their functional use.
+Amortization is recorded on a straight-line basis over the estimated useful life of the asset commencing the year the asset is put in to service.
+In the year of acquisition, amortization is claimed at half the normal rate.
+Work in progress is not amortized.
 Donated tangible capital assets are reported at the time of the donation.
-Estimated is full ves are as follows:
+Estimated useful lives are as follows: